Skysong2020/STA9760_Project02_Yelp_Data_Analysis/README.md

 I have taken the desparete 1 hour to upload data from Kaggle to S3...\
 After the long wait, I finally got what I need there, and by applying cluster and notebook from AWS, I can use the uploaded data...\
 s3 bucket:s3://sta9760yelpdatasetsky/yelp/yelp_academic_dataset_business.json\
+What I can say is the spark is awesome and fast!

 ## Cluster and Notebook Configs